BriXelDev/InventAPI/README.md

 	![Docker Desktop](/assets/image.png)

 - **Using the console**
-  - In the same root directory of the API, press *Ctrl + C*, then wait for the coinatiners to stop
+  - In the same root directory of the API, press *Ctrl + C*, then wait for the containers to stop

 >Don´t worry about saving changes, InventAPI automatically saves your changes using volumes to keep persistance in the database ;)